vishk23/moses/Reports/Community Relations/Grant_vs_Growth/docs/project-notes.md

 - challenging because I don't know if we have prop data going back that far.
 - time travel with property data might be challenging, let's see.

+I guess if the property ever existed, it probably isn't being cached.
+There is an account to property link.

+Might be in good shape, assuming we never get rid of properties.

+For each snapshot, we have account data.
+- we can look at current prop table and prop link and create this.
+- firt consolidate acct_prop linking to group by acctnbr and get the property with the highest appraisal value amt
+- then we can append to the current daily snapshot, should be fine to use from there

+Ok, let's see how this looks after I build it